-When a member of the Council acts, claims to act or gives the impression of acting as a representative of the Council, they have the following obligations.
+When a member of the Council acts, claims to act or gives the impression of acting as a representative of the Council, he/she has the following obligations.

-- I. They shall behave in such a way that a reasonable person would regards as respectful. - II.
-They shall not act in a way which a reasonable person would regard as bullying or intimidatory1. - III.
-They shall not behave in a manner which a reasonable person would regard as likely to bring the Council, or their office as a member of the Council, into disrepute - IV.
-They shall not seek improperly to confer and advantage or disadvantage on any person. - V. They shall use the resources of the Council in accordance with its requirements. - VI.
-They shall not disclose information which is confidential or where disclosure is prohibited by law.
+- 1. He/she shall behave in such a way that a reasonable person would regards as respectful. - 2.
+He/she shall not act in a way which a reasonable person would regard as bullying or intimidatory . - He/she shall not behave in a manner which a reasonable person would regard as likely to bring the Council, or his/her office as a member of the Council, into disrepute - 4. he/she shall not seek improperly to confer and advantage or disadvantage on any person. - 5.
+He/she shall use the resources of the Council in accordance with its requirements. - 6.
+He/she shall not disclose information which is confidential or where disclosure is prohibited by law.